Chocolate Chip CookiesStory Recipe

-Over years of painstaking research and experimentation, Leslie tried every combination of flour, sugar, butter and flavorings she could think of until she came up with the perfect cookie.
-Her perfected cookie is mildly sweet, chewy and packed with bursts of chocolate and walnut.
+Over years of painstaking research and experimentation, we tried every combination of flour, sugar, butter and flavorings we could think of until we came up with the perfect cookie.
+The perfected cookie is mildly sweet, chewy and packed with bursts of chocolate and walnut.
 I tell you, these cookies were mind blowing even before I switched out the butter for Buerre Vert to create the perfect late night snack.

-Leslie likes a cookie a little before bedtime, so we go with Blue Dream for the perfect effect.
+If you like a cookie a little before bedtime, go with Blue Dream for the perfect effect.
 Can you use Jack or Manatuska or even Kush?
 Sure you can.
 You could change other things too, like the kind of chocolate, leave out the nuts, add gum drops - whatever you like.
-But note — Leslie perfected the recipe.
-If you make even the smallest changes to the recipe, don't hold Leslie responsible for any bizarre side effects.
+But note — we perfected the recipe.
+If you make even the smallest changes to the recipe, don't hold us responsible for any bizarre side effects.

 These cookies are a combination of three elements - The gooey part is made of Budder, sugar (Regular and brown), an egg and some vanilla.
 The powdery part is flour, salt and baking powder.
 The flavorings are semi-sweet chocolate chips, rolled oats and walnuts.
 Get all of these things together at your work place along with two mixing bowls, a cookie sheet and various stirring implements.